SaaS Expert

 Verdict

-For most small businesses, Monday.com is the strongest overall pick — it’s accessible, well-priced at the Standard tier, and scales cleanly as teams grow without requiring a dedicated admin.
-Teams on a very tight budget should start with ClickUp’s free plan; it offers more capability than any free competitor and the paid upgrade is the cheapest in the category when you’re ready to move up.
+For most small businesses, Monday.com is the strongest overall pick because it is accessible, visual, and scales cleanly as teams grow without requiring a dedicated admin.
+Teams on a very tight budget should start with ClickUp’s free plan and verify current upgrade limits before standardising.
 Teams that run structured, process-driven workflows will find Asana more disciplined and reliable over time, particularly once you need cross-team handoffs and dependency tracking.

 Notion is the right choice only if knowledge management is genuinely as important to your team as task tracking — otherwise the setup overhead isn’t worth it for pure project management.
 Trello remains a solid, friction-free option for anyone who wants simplicity and knows they will never need more than a Kanban board.
 Don’t buy more than you need, but don’t choose something you’ll outgrow in six months either.